rydama/hello-eb-node/README.md

 - Visit your domain in the browser to test
 - Let's Encrypt certs expire in 90 days, so `999-04-certbot-cron.config` installs a cron script to automatically attempt to renew your certificate once per week, so you will always have a valid cert.
 The cert won't actually get renewed until you are within 30 days of expiration.

+## Elastic Beanstalk app server restarts and environment rebuilds

+This setup is resilient to both.
+You can test by:

+- Visit your application/env in Elastic Beanstalk in the AWS console
+- On the right side, click the Actions drop-down
+- Choose `Restart App Server(s)` or `Rebuild Environment`
+- After the environment comes back, it should be green and the application work be working as before
+- You can choose `Save Configuration` to persist this working state, and build a new environment from it anytime (for example, if your env is terminated/lost for some reason)

 ## Advanced